 The manual reset relay shall be installed whenever an electric gas valve is connected.

 After the closing actuation of an electric gas valve (whether from a system discharge or power failure), the electric gas valve shall not be opened without first manually pressing the reset button on the manual reset relay.
-This procedure will reset the including the electric gas valve, the pilot lights, and allowing gas to escape when the power is restored.
+This procedure will reset the system including the electric gas valve, the pilot lights, and allowing gas to escape when the power is restored.

-The Manual Reset Relay (MRR) is LISTED under UL No' 4RU9 (UL File S25148) and ULC No' SZT7 (ULC File S25148) and can be installed separately from the system.
+The Manual Reset Relay (MRR) is

+LISTED under UL No' 4RU9 (UL File S25148) and ULC No' SZT7 (ULC File S25148) and can be installed separately from the system.

 Note: the rating of the MRR is - 120VAC 50/60 Hz Minimum 0.25 A Maximum 15A 240VAC 50/60 Hz Minimum 0.15 A Maximum 15A activating an electrical gas shut-off valve, sending a signal to a building fire alarm system, shutting off fans, or energizing a relay switch to shut off electrical appliances.
+The connections of the micro switch are COM - White

-3.25 MICRO SWITCH (P/N 02709009)
+3.33 MICRO SWITCH (P/N 02709009)

 These micro-switches are mounted in the MRM.
 They are used to control various output functions.
 These output functions may involve turning power off or on.
-Examples of output functions are: sounding a visual or audible alarm,
+Examples of output functions are sounding a visual or audible alarm,